 A socioeconomic based trip generation procedure is recommended.
 The procedure is a two-step process: 1) convert city land use data to socioeconomic data, and 2) apply appropriate trip rates.
-In the first step, city land use data are converted to socioeconomic data based on the housing vacancy rates shown in Appendix B, and the employment conversion factors shown in Appendix C. Initially, the mid-range employment conversion factors in Appendix C should be used, and if warranted, adjustments within the range may be necessary to reflect local conditions.
-If subarea model employment conversion factors deviate from the range presented in Appendix C, appropriate justification is required to support application of factors that deviate from the recommended range, The second step of the process is to apply appropriate socioeconomic trip rates, shown in Appendix D, by OCTAM trip purposes.
+In the first step, city land use data are converted to socioeconomic data based on the housing vacancy rates shown in Appendix B, and employment conversion factors such as those shown in Appendix C. Initially, the midrange employment conversion factors in Appendix C can be used, and if warranted, adjustments within the range may be necessary to reflect local conditions.
+The second step of the process is to apply appropriate socioeconomic trip rates, such as those shown in Appendix D, by OCTAM trip purposes.
 Under some conditions, adjustment to the vacancy rates presented in Appendix B and socioeconomic trip rates presented in Appendix D is warranted.
-Deviations from the rates presented must be justified through appropriate analysis and documentation.
+Deviations from the rates presented should be justified through appropriate analysis and documentation.